pact-foundation/pact-ruby/README.md

 #### 7. Run the specs again.

 Green!
-You now have a pact file that can be used to verify your expectations in the provider project.
+You now have a pact file that can be used to verify your expectations of the provider project.

-Now, rinse and repeat for ALL the likely status codes that may be returned (we recommend 404, 500 and 401/403 if there is authorisation.)
+Now, rinse and repeat for other likely status codes that may be returned.
+For example, consider how you want your code to respond to a:
+* 404 (return null, or raise an error?)
+* 500 (specifying that the response body should contain an error message, and ensuring that your client logs that error message will make your life much easier when things go wrong)
+* 401/403 if there is authorisation.

 ### Service Provider project